 Special requests regarding weekend or holiday autopsies will need to be discussed with the on-call pathologist by phone at 513-636-4200.

 Note that genetic testing, while often important in understanding the cause of fetal or perinatal death, is not included with the autopsy.
-Genetic testing can be requested separately by completing a genetic testing requisition form through the Human Genetics Diagnostic Laboratories.
+Genetic testing can be requested separately by completing a genetic testing requisition form through the Genetics and Genomics Diagnostic Laboratory .

 The requesting physician should fill out the form completely prior to the autopsy in order to avoid delays or inability to complete the testing.

 The Division of Human Genetics is a separate division from the Department of Pathology and their billing is separate and will incur an additional cost.
 For questions regarding specific genetic testing and associated cost, call 513-636-4474.

 The outlying institution will be responsible for transporting the patient to and from Cincinnati Children's, including back to the outlying institution or funeral home after completion of the autopsy.
 The outlying institution is also responsible for ensuring that the body has appropriate identifying information (at least two patient identifiers) upon arrival at Cincinnati Children's.
 The body will not be accepted to the morgue and no autopsy can be performed without appropriate identifying information.

 - An autopsy permit must accompany the patient to Cincinnati Children’s.
 Our Cincinnati Children’s form is the only acceptable document for the performance of a postmortem examination at Cincinnati Children’s.
 The permit must be signed by the appropriate family member(s), in accordance with Ohio state law.